osg-htc/docs/docs/release/osg-36.md

 We plan to release HTCondor version 10.0 into the OSG repositories soon.

+!!! note
+    The condor-upgrade-checks RPM version 10.0.5 works with existing HTCondor 9.0.x installations.
+    It can be install with either HTCondor version 9 or 10.

-Administrators should install the `condor-upgrade-checks` RPM and run the `/usr/bin/upgrade9to10checks.py` script to check for actions that need to be taken before upgrading to HTCondor version 10.
+HTCondor-CE and HTCondor pool administrators should install the `condor-upgrade-checks` RPM and run the `condor_upgrade_check` script to check for actions that need to be taken before upgrading to HTCondor version 10.
 This script checks for three possible issues: